mdavezac/LaDa/sphinx-doc/source/userguide/vasp/creating.rst

   - as floating point larger than 3, in which case it will printed as is in the INCAR.
   - as floating point signed by a quantity:

-    >>> from lada.physics import Ry
+    >>> from pylada.physics import Ry
     >>> vasp.encut = 10*Ry

     In that case, the result will be converted to electron-Volts in the INCAR.

-To see the full list of parameters  defined by LaDa, do ``vasp.[TAB]`` on the ipython_ command line, or go :py:class:`~lada.vasp.functional.Vasp`.
+To see the full list of parameters  defined by Pylada, do ``vasp.[TAB]`` on the ipython_ command line, or go :py:class:`~pylada.vasp.functional.Vasp`.

-Adding parameters LaDa does not know about
+Adding parameters Pylada does not know about
 ------------------------------------------

 A large number of parameters control VASP_.
-LaDa only knows about the most common.
+Pylada only knows about the most common.
 However, it is fairly easy to add parameters which are not there yet.

 >>> vasp.add_keyword('encut', 300)